martynas199/EliteBooker-backend/GOOGLE_CALENDAR_SETUP.md

 npm run dev
 ```

-## How Beauticians Connect Their Calendar
+## How Specialists Connect Their Calendar

 1. **Log in** to the admin dashboard
 2. Go to **Settings** page